Iliad

-The Iliad, and the Odyssey, were likely written down in Homeric Greek, a literary amalgam of Ionic Greek and other dialects, probably around the late 8th or early 7th century BC.
-Homer's authorship was infrequently questioned in antiquity, but contemporary scholarship predominantly assumes that the Iliad and the Odyssey were composed independently and that the stories formed as part of a long oral tradition.
-Given widespread illiteracy, audiences were more likely to have heard the poem than read it; it was performed by professional reciters of Homer known as rhapsodes.
+The Iliad and the Odyssey were likely composed in Homeric Greek, a literary mixture of Ionic Greek and other dialects, around the late 8th or early 7th century BC.
+Homer's authorship was infrequently questioned in antiquity, although the poem's composition has been extensively debated in contemporary scholarship, involving debates such as whether the Iliad and the Odyssey were composed independently, and whether they survived via an oral or also written tradition.
+The poem was performed by professional reciters of Homer known as rhapsodes at Greek festivals such as the Panathenaia.

-Critical themes in the poem include kleos (glory), pride, fate and wrath.
-The poem is frequently described as a masculine or heroic epic, especially compared with the Odyssey.
-It contains detailed descriptions of ancient war instruments and battle tactics, and fewer female characters.
-The Olympian gods also play a major role in the poem, aiding their favoured warriors on the battlefield and intervening in personal disputes.
-Their characterisation in the poem humanised them for Ancient Greek audiences, giving a concrete sense of their cultural and religious tradition.
-In terms of formal style, the poem's repetitions, use of similes and epithets, are often explored by scholars.
+Critical themes in the poem include kleos (glory), pride, fate, and wrath.
+Despite being predominantly known for its tragic and serious themes, the poem also contains instances of comedy and laughter.
+The poem is frequently described as a "heroic" epic, centred around issues such as war, violence, and the heroic code.
+It contains detailed descriptions of ancient warfare, including battle tactics and equipment.
+However, it also explores the social and domestic side of ancient culture in scenes behind the walls of Troy and in the Greek camp.
+Additionally, the Olympian gods play a major role in the poem, aiding their favoured warriors on the battlefield and intervening in personal disputes.
+Their anthropomorphic characterisation in the poem humanised them for Ancient Greek audiences, giving a concrete sense of their cultural and religious tradition.
+In terms of formal style, the poem's formulae, use of similes, and epithets are often explored by scholars.